Inclusive Marketing: How To Speak To Everyone?

 - Don't use racially charged words in your copy for any reason.

-These terms may seem harmless until someone points out how off-putting they are and asks you why on earth would anyone want anything labeled as such?
+These terms may seem harmless until someone points out how off-putting they are and asks you why on earth anyone would want anything labelled as such.

 Be Honest With Yourself And Your Team